Uncovering Grounding IDs: How External Cues Shape Multimodal Binding: Background and Hypotheses

 \section{Background and Hypotheses}

 Earlier studies show that adding external artifacts, combined with chain-of-thought (CoT) style prompting, can substantially enhance the reasoning abilities of vision–language models by shifting them from one-pass perception toward more systematic, system-2-like processing. \citet{forgotten_polygons} demonstrated that LVLMs are often “shape-blind”: their vision encoders cluster frequent shapes but fail to distinguish less common ones, leading to errors in side counting and geometric reasoning.
-Explicit cues, such as annotated edges, encourage more deliberate strategies and yield large accuracy gains. \textit{VISER} \citep{viser} generalizes this idea beyond polygons by introducing versatile and input-agnostic visual structure, such as horizontal lines, paired with sequential scanning prompts that promote structured reasoning.
+Explicit cues, such as annotated edges, encourage more deliberate strategies and yield large accuracy gains.

+\textit{VISER} \cite{viser} generalizes this idea beyond polygons by introducing versatile and input-agnostic visual structure, such as horizontal lines, paired with sequential scanning prompts that promote structured reasoning.
 This approach reduces feature binding errors, encourages serial scene parsing, and consistently improves performance across reasoning tasks like counting and visual search.
 Building on this foundation, our work probes the internal circuits through which simple external artifacts shape visual reasoning in LVLMs.

-Recent advances in mechanistic interpretability show that LLMs solve entity–attribute binding using \textbf{Binding IDs}, latent vectors that link entities with their attributes \citep{binding_id}.
+Recent advances in mechanistic interpretability show that LLMs solve entity–attribute binding using \textbf{Binding IDs}, latent vectors that link entities with their attributes \cite{binding_id}.
 Causal mediation analyses support this finding and further show that these identifiers behave additively in representation space.
-Follow-up work extends this idea to vision–language models, showing that they employ similar vectors linking visual objects with textual references \citep{vision_binding_id}, with properties such as factorizability and position independence.
-Inspired by the notion of such abstract identifiers, we investigate the underlying circuit by which external visual structures equipped with textual cues enhance LVLMs’ reasoning.
+Follow-up work extends this idea to vision–language models, showing that they form similar vectors connecting visual objects with textual references \cite{vision_binding_id}.
+Notably, this study is limited to very simple images where grounding is trivial, and issues such as information loss or cross-modal misalignment do not arise.
+These works examine binding between items and attributes in the standard setting.
+However, we intend to investigate the underlying mechanism by which external visual structures, equipped with aligned textual cues, enhance LVLMs’ reasoning, particularly in more complex scenarios where grounding is non-trivial and cross-modal misalignment is more pronounced.